Event Triggered Execution: Installer Packages

 Depending on the distribution, Linux versions of package installer scripts are sometimes called maintainer scripts or post installation scripts.
 These scripts can include preinst, postinst, prerm, postrm scripts and run as root when executed.

 For Windows, the Microsoft Installer services uses .msi files to manage the installing, updating, and uninstalling of applications.
-Adversaries have leveraged Prebuild and Postbuild events to run commands before or after a build when installing .msi files.[4][5]
+These installation routines may also include instructions to perform additional actions that may be abused by adversaries.[6]

 ID: T1546.016